What is HubSpot? A complete guide to the platform in 2026

 HubSpot Marketing Hub® and Sales Hub®

-These two hubs are basically a one-two punch for finding and winning new customers.
-The Marketing Hub is all about grabbing attention and turning strangers into leads with tools for email campaigns, social media, and content.
-Once a lead looks promising, the Sales Hub steps in, helping your sales reps manage their pipeline, automate outreach, and close deals.
+These two hubs are a powerful combination for finding and winning new customers.
+The Marketing Hub focuses on attracting attention and turning visitors into leads with tools for email campaigns, social media, and content.
+Once a lead is ready, the Sales Hub steps in, helping your sales reps manage their pipeline, automate outreach, and close deals efficiently.

 The HubSpot Sales Hub dashboard, illustrating the sales pipeline management features.::